 At least one parent must be a baptised Catholic and you will normally need to be residing in the Parish or be regularly attending Mass in the Parish.
 If in doubt please come along and ask.

-Baptisms take place on Sunday at 12noon or occasionally (upon request) within the 10.30am Mass itself.
+Baptisms take place on Sunday after Mass and occasionally (upon request) within the 10.30am Mass itself.